The 4 Best Humidifiers of 2025

 3. Best Budget Humidifier

-If you're looking for a wallet-friendly way of getting rid of dry air in your home, the Vicks V3900 is among the best humidifiers we've tested.
-This compact unit isn't quite as easy to clean or efficient as the Carepod One or nearly as feature-packed as the Levoit LV600S, but it has advantages that go beyond its budget-friendly price tag.
+If you're looking for an affordable way of getting rid of dry air in your home, the Vicks V3900 is among the best humidifiers we've tested.
+This compact unit isn't quite as easy to clean or as efficient as the Carepod One or nearly as feature-packed as the Levoit LV600S, but it has advantages that go beyond its budget-friendly price tag.
 For one thing, this humidifier can run for almost 30 hours with a full tank, and while it lacks an auto-off function, this is long enough that you won't have to worry about it running out of water too often.
 You can toggle between three different misting modes, and there's even a UV light bulb to help minimize bacteria and mold buildup within its water tank.
 Like many other Vicks humidifiers, you can also add Vicks VapoPads for a scented mist.

 This humidifier's capacity falls behind pricier alternatives, and it might struggle to humidify efficiently, especially in large areas like open-concept apartments or living spaces.
 It's still well-suited to most bedrooms, offices, or college dorms, though.
 If capacity isn't an issue, but you're looking for a wider array of features, the Crane Droplet is a good option at a similar price.